Developing Shopware Plugins

 Why do we need this?
 Because we have only mounted our plugin for a better performance but also decoupling of the used Shopware version.

-So all we need now, is a small script that just downloads the files from the container to your host.
-This is not needed all the time, just initially or after changing Shopware versions.
+So all we need now, is a **small script** that just downloads the files from the container to your host.\

-.
+Here is a sample based on a **makefile** with the command make `download-src`.
 It first cleans our local vendor folder of Shopware, and then just downloads everything.
 Feel free to improve it for you.

 download-src: